 Can Cradle Cap Occur in Older Children or Adults?

 Yes, cradle cap can occur in older children and adults, although it’s less common.
-If you notice flaky, scaly patches on the scalp, consulting a healthcare professional can help you determine the best treatment.
+If you notice flaky, scaly patches on the scalp, a healthcare professional can help you find the right treatment.

 Is Cradle Cap Contagious to Other Children?

-No, cradle cap isn’t contagious.
-It’s a common skin condition primarily affecting infants.
-You don’t need to worry about spreading it to other children; it usually resolves on its own without treatment.
+No, cradle cap is not contagious.
+It’s a common skin condition that primarily affects infants and usually resolves on its own without treatment.

 How Long Does Cradle Cap Usually Last?

 Cradle cap typically lasts a few weeks to several months.
-In most cases, it resolves on its own without treatment.
-You can help by gently washing your baby’s scalp regularly to manage the condition.
+In most cases, it clears up without treatment.
+Gently washing your baby’s scalp regularly can help manage it in the meantime.

 Can Diet Affect the Severity of Cradle Cap?